 A Bit About Santa Marta

-Taking the short bus ride along the coast brings the prices down a lot!
+Taking a short bus ride along the coast brings the prices down a lot!
 You won’t just save on accommodation, you will also save on food and drink.
 That said, there are two sides to Santa Marta.
 The upmarket beach resorts that line the coast and the Historic Centre where you will find locals mixed with backpackers and more adventurous holidaymakers.

 Where to Stay in Santa Marta